ULL-prompt-engineering/langchain-mini/serpapi/README.md

 fetch(`https://serpapi.com/search?api_key=${process.env.SERPAPI_API_KEY}&q=${question}`);
 ```

-makes an HTTP GET request to the SERP API (Search Engine Results Page API) provided by `serpapi.com`.
+makes an HTTP GET request to the SERP API (**Search Engine Results Page API[^1]**) provided by `serpapi.com`.

+[^1]: The acronym SERP stands for Search Engine Results Page and refers to the results pages displayed by a specific search engine: generally Google, but also Bing, Baidu or Yahoo.

 See the [full list](https://serpapi.com/advanced-google-query-parameters) of supported advanced search query parameters.